-&lt;sup>29 There are 30+ countries to which the UK exports tariff-free under agreements between the EU and non-EU countries.
+34 There are 30+ countries to which the UK exports tariff-free under agreements between the EU and non-EU countries.

-&lt;sup>30 For example, as in the EU-Chile agreement, "For the purposes of this Agreement, the Parties shall mean the Community or its Member States or the Community and its Member States, within their respective areas of competence as derived from the Treaty establishing the European Community, on the one hand, and the Republic of Chile, on the other."
-For completeness, we add that the UK could not derive rights from such an agreement against the EU, since the UK is a co-party with the EU (and the other EU countries) on the one side of the agreement, with the non-EU country on the side of the agreement.
+35 For example, as in the EU-Chile agreement, "For the purposes of this Agreement, the Parties shall mean the Community or its Member States or the Community and its Member States, within their respective areas of competence as derived from the Treaty establishing the European Community, on the one hand, and the Republic of Chile, on the other."
+For completeness we add that the UK could not derive rights from such an agreement against the EU, since the UK is a co-party with the EU (and the other EU countries) on the one side of the agreement, with the non EU country on the side of the agreement.
 The agreement does not purport to give rights of free trade to EU countries against themselves.

-could no longer fulfil its free trade obligations in respect of the UK.
-In fact Country C might be keen to carry on trading with the UK on the same basis after Brexit, but would be unlikely to see the trade agreement with the EU as a secure legal platform for that trade.
+36 See Articles 61 and 62 of the Vienna Convention on the Law of Treaties.
+The third country might say that it is the EU, and not the UK, which is a party to the provisions of the agreement relating to the abolition of customs duties on trade with the UK, since those provisions fall within the competence of the EU, and not the UK.
+After Brexit, the EU could be said to be party to the agreement in respect of free trade obligations it could no longer keen to carry on trading with the UK on the same basis after Brexit, but would be unlikely to see the trade agreement with the EU as a secure legal platform for that trade.
 The UK would also wish to continue trading with C on the same basis as under the EU FTA, but would also want to put the arrangement on a sounder legal footing.
-It might achieve this by agreeing in an exchange of notes (in the international law sense) with Country C to continue trade after Brexit on the same terms as before, referring to the agreement in question, and to any clarifications or modifications necessary to ensure continuity of performance of the trade obligations under the treaty.
+It might achieve this by agreeing in an exchange of notes (in the international law sense) with country C to continue trade after Brexit on the same terms as before, referring to the agreement in question, and to any clarifications or modifications necessary to ensure continuity of performance of the trade obligations under the treaty.
 By such means, the UK might avoid WTO trade on the one hand, and putting a wholly new trade agreement in place, on the other, which would take time, and would not be achievable before Brexit.
-It is not certain that in all cases this form of simplified agreement would work, either for technical or political reasons.
+It is not certain that in all cases this form of simplified agreement would work, either for technical37 or political reasons.

-65. Another possibility is that the UK loses the benefit of that FTA, and N's exports to C are subject to its normal WTO tariff of 6%.
-C might not be keen to continue trading with the UK on the same basis as before, and might renounce the FTA vis-à-vis the UK on the grounds of fundamental change of circumstances.
+67. Another possibility is that the UK loses the benefit of that FTA, and N's exports to C are subject to its normal WTO tariff of 6%.38 C might not be keen to continue trading with the UK on the same basis as before, and might renounce the FTA vis-à-vis the UK on the grounds of fundamental change of circumstances.